Lentil Puree

 Tap or hover to scale

-Lentil and Vegetable Purée is a delicious and nutritious first food for when baby starts solid food.
+Lentil Puree is a yummy, nourishing first food for when baby starts solids.
 Lentils are an amazing first food!
-Packed with protein, iron, fibre and zinc amongst other nutrients, lentils can be extremely beneficial for babies.
-Combined with the range of vegetables in this recipe, it makes for a yummy lentil purée that tastes just like vegetable soup.
+They're soft and creamy once cooked, and packed with protein, iron, fibre and zinc amongst other nutrients.
+Combined with the range of vegetables in this recipe, it makes for a yummy lentil puree that tastes just like vegetable soup.

 Ingredients